Kvothethebloodless/LinearSeperabilityTest/README.md

-# Scipt to test Linear Seperability of 2 Classes data #
+# Scipt to test Linear Seperability of binary class data #

 This script uses linear programming module ```CVXOPT``` to convert the linear seperability problem into a linear programming problem and solve it.